dylanized/drupal-docker/README.md

 - To stop a container, run `docker stop container_name_or_id`.
 - To restart a container that's been stopped, run `docker start container_name_or_id`.
 - To remove a container, run `docker rm container_name_or_id -f`
+- To remove a container automatically, add `--rm` to the launch command

 ### Database Diagnostics